 Southwestern Community College does not promote any outside lenders.
 Students are advised to seek private fund sources if needed on their own.

-The master formal complaint log will be maintained in the office of dean of student services.
+The master formal complaint log will be maintained in the Office of the Dean of Student Services.

-A formal student complaint is defined as the following: is in writing, is signed and dated by the student, is sent to or delivered to the college president, the vice president of instruction, the assistant vice president of instruction, or the dean of student services.
+A formal student complaint is defined as the following: it is in writing, is signed and dated by the student, is sent to or delivered to the College President, the Vice President of Instruction, the Assistant Vice President of Instruction, or the Dean of Student Services.
 A formal complaint does not include complaints from parents, employers, or the general public.
-The master log will be maintained in the office of the dean of student services.
-Within fifteen working days of receiving the written complaint, a copy of the complaint will be given to the dean of student services.
-The dean of student services will assign the complaint to the appropriate supervisor who will investigate, evaluate, and give proper disposition of the complaint.
-The dean of student services will log the complaint in the formal complaint log.
+The master log will be maintained in the Dean of Student Services Office.
+Within fifteen working days of receiving the written complaint, a copy of the complaint will be given to the Dean of Student Services.
+The Dean of Student Services will assign the complaint to the appropriate supervisor, who will investigate, evaluate, and provide proper disposition of the complaint.
+The Dean of Student Services will log the complaint in the formal complaint log.
 The formal complaint log will be maintained in hard copy for ten years.
-Once each semester, the dean of student services will share the contents of the log with cabinet.
-Cabinet will review the disposition of complaints and determine if any undesirable patterns exist and make necessary recommendation for change.
+Once each semester, the Dean of Student Services will share the contents of the log with Cabinet.
+Cabinet will review the disposition of complaints and determine if any undesirable patterns exist, and make the necessary recommendation for change.
 Students will be informed of the formal complaint procedure through the Student Handbook and orientation.

-The Iowa Department of Education recognizes that community colleges have processes in place to resolve complaints.
+The Iowa Department of Education recognizes that Community Colleges have processes in place to resolve complaints.
 Before a complaint is filed with the Iowa Department of Education, the complainant must attempt to resolve the matter with the school.
 If the matter cannot be resolved, a complaint may be filed with the Division of Community Colleges.
-Complaints must be filed within one year of the student’s last recorded date of attendance.
-Information regarding filing a complaint with the Iowa Department of Education is located on their website at https://www.educateiowa.gov/iowa-community-college-complaint.
+Complaints must be filed within one year of the student's last recorded date of attendance.
+Information regarding filing a complaint with the Iowa Department of Education is located on their website at https://educateiowa.gov/adult-career-comm-college/community-colleges/iowa-community-college-complaint.